puppetlabs-toy-chest/puppetlabs-dsc/README.md

 ## Windows System Prerequisites

  - PowerShell 5, which is included in [Windows Management Framework 5.0][wmf-5.0].
+   - Note: PowerShell version as obtained from `$PSVersionTable` must be 5.0.10586.117 or greater.
  - [Windows 2003 is not supported](#known-issues).

 ## Setup